 Communications Dr Jane Aiken CPSS

-The New South Wales Branch of the Society selected the Red Chromosol as its State Soil.
+The New South Wales Branch selected the Red Chromosol as their State Soil.

 Also known as red brown earths, red podzolic soils or red duplex soils, Red Chromosols feature a strong texture contrast between the A and B horizons.
 They are distinguished from other texture contrast soils by not being strongly acidic like Kurosols or sodic like Sodosols in their upper B horizons.
 In their natural condition, these soils have favourable physical and chemical properties, but many now have hardsetting surface layers with structural degradation and acidification problems caused by longterm cultivation.